Parking fees

 • Vancouver Lake Regional Park

-Daily parking fees at these four parks are:
+The daily parking fees at these four parks is $5.

 There is no charge for people who walk or bicycle into any of these four parks.
 Washington State Parks Disabled Veteran Lifetime Pass holders are also exempt from parking fees.
 Click here for more information.